VivusHub/Vivus/request/adEvent.md

 # Synopsis
-We heard, we listened and we are came up with a solution!
+We heard, we listened and we came up with a solution!
 We understand we may not be able to track each visit to your site and organisers may give ambiguous result.
-To combat this this js file helps to track visits to your website.
+To combat this the adEvent js file helps to track visits to your website.

 # What does the js file do?
 Magic!
 It tracks website visits and compares them to the location of the user and the time frame of the event or your ad campaign, yeah it's black mirror all over again!

 # Code
-Place the code below in your website and you are done
+Place the code below in your website and you are done.
 ```
 var key = 'YOUR_API_KEY';
 var requestType = 'adEvent';